alejo4373/backend-development-bootcamp/session_1.md

 INNER JOIN table_b ON table_a.column = table_b.colum
 ```

-If we wanted to find the first and last names plus the phone number of the users who businesses with an average rating less that 2
+If we wanted to find the first and last names plus the phone number of the users whose businesses have an average rating less that 2

 ```sql
 SELECT biz_admin_users.firstname, biz_admin_users.lastname, biz_admin_users.phone FROM biz_admin_users